Prior to my mom’s death in 2016, if you’d had asked me about Reiki, I would have said, “What is it?”.

 Two days later, I was working the concession stand at my son’s football game and one of his friend’s moms came up to me and introduced her mom (okay, I know . . . too many moms in one sentence . . . tee hee).
 As soon as her mom saw me, she burst into tears, thanking me for letting her grandson stay with us last year during the summer when his mom was going through hard times.
 I hugged her and said that it was no problem and that her grandson was such a sweetheart.
 Other than this one incident, I have not had any other repercussions whether positive or negative.

-Since becoming a Reiki Practitioner, I’ve had great joy and peace come into my life.
+Since becoming a Reiki Practitioner and Master, I’ve had great joy and peace come into my life.